vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 minimum is good.

-This is better than last time, when I had to make multiple pharmacy trips, exposing myself to sunlight, store light at the pharmacy, etc.
+This is better than last time, when I had to make multiple pharmacy trips, exposing myself to sunlight, store light at the pharmacy, etc. Also, since I went to sleep at 10:45 PM rather than having a late-night meal that required turning the light on, I was spared from late-night light stimulation.

 ### Sound and visual motion stimulus